Asia Mackay: Early life and education

 Mackay was born in East London to Scottish peer Simon Mackay, Baron Tanlaw and Rina Siew Yong.
 Mackay graduated with a degree in Anthropology from Durham University.
 Through the Comedy Women in Print Prize, she won a place in the University of Hertfordshire's MA Creative Writing programme.

 Career

 Ahead of its release, Mackay's debut novel came second in the Richard & Judy Search for a Bestseller competition.
 In 2017, Bonnier Zaffre acquired the rights to publish Mackay's debut novel Killing It in 2018.
 Killing It was named a thriller of the month by John Dugdale of The Sunday Times and a runner-up for the Comedy Women in Print Prize in the Published Novel category.
 This was followed by a sequel The Nursery, published in 2019.

 In 2023, Wildfire (a Hachette UK imprint) acquired the rights to publish Mackay's third novel A Serial Killer's Guide to Marriage in 2025.
 Georgia Tennant and Kyle Soller narrated the audiobook.
-A Serial Killer's Guide to Marriage was longlisted for the Comedy Women in Print Prize.
+A Serial Killer's Guide to Marriage was longlisted for the Comedy Women in Print Prize and was a BBC Radio 2 Book Club pick and shortlisted for the Radio 2 Book Club British Book Award.